TehMuffinMoo/ibPS/docs/BloxOne/BloxOne DDI/Set-B1DTCHealthCheck.md

 ```

 ## DESCRIPTION
-This function is used to update a health check object within BloxOne DTC
+This function is used to update a health check object within Universal DDI DTC

 ## EXAMPLES